Köster, Sarah

 Brain-derived synaptic vesicles have an intrinsic ability to sequester tubulin

-Authors Mimoso T, Korobeinikov A, Stein A, Milovanovic D, Rizzoli SO, Köster S, Reshetniak S Journal BioRxiv Citation bioRxiv 2025.05.08.652815 Abstract The presence and function of microtubules within the synaptic bouton has long been under investigation.
-In recent years evidence has accumulated that connects the synaptic vesicle cluster to the
+Authors Mimoso T, Korobeinikov A, Stein A, Milovanovic D, Rizzoli SO, Köster S, Reshetniak S Journal BMC Biology Citation BMC Biol.
+2025 Nov 14;23(1):340.
+Abstract Background: The presence and function of microtubules within the synaptic bouton has long been under investigation.
+In recent years, evidence has accumulated that connects the

 Learn More